 You need to categorize transactions when you import transactions from your bank so they go through the right accounts.
 Bank rules are speeding this review process.
 You can create rules that categorize transactions automatically to you.
+Let’s start our article about the “Set and Use Banking Rules for Downloaded Transactions in QuickBooks“.

-What are the banking rules in QuickBooks?
+What are the Banking Rules in QuickBooks:

 QuickBooks has an additional feature named Bank rules.
 This saves your time by setting up the automated categorization of repeated daily transactions even if they vary slightly each month.
 It also enables you to configure several variables of bank feed data in order to highly automate bank transactions that you accept in accounting software.